kurves/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying the last ten lines
+printing the first 110 lines